GDG-Nantes/dzslides/readme.md

 * `shells/embedder.html` to embed a presentation in a web page
 * `shells/onstage.html` to show your slides with a control panel

+The onstage shell gives you a presenter console popularized by Keynote.
+It's everything you want and more...and hackable.

 To use them, just load the file in your browser, and follow the instructions.